It’s no secret that college is getting more expensive by the minute.

 Universities are able to increase revenue based on the loan amounts given to students based on their post-graduation earnings potential.
 In actuality, this practice is ironic in nature, seeing as most universities openly proclaim that the value of a degree cannot be abridged to a dollar amount.

 Remember, loans are not free money!
-You must repay them and, when you’re not unable to pay them on time, the debt begins to accumulate.
-This is the unfortunate situation that many students find themselves in upon graduation, about to embark on a new career.
+You must repay them; and when you’re not able to pay them on time, the debt begins to accumulate.
+This is the unfortunate situation that many students find themselves in upon graduation as they are about to embark on a new career.